 TRISTAR Risk Management ("TRISTAR") is assisting the Receiver in evaluating the Proofs of Claim ("POCs") that have been received.
 TRISTAR's initial work for the estate included an evaluation of the outstanding policy claims liabilities of the estate.
 TRISTAR's work in this regard is detailed in the Sixth Status Report and exhibits thereto.
 TRISTAR has since assisted the Receiver in evaluating and determining the POCs filed in the Spirit estate.
-Through the appeals phase of the claims process for the estate (i.e., as claimants submit appeals of the Receiver's claim determinations), TRISTAR will evaluate the appeal submissions from claimants and make recommendations to the Receiver regarding proposed resolutions of such appeals.
-The Receiver anticipates that it will continue to utilize TRISTAR's assistance for claims matters, until all claims and appeals of the estate are resolved.
-The Receiver will continue to evaluate the need for TRISTAR's assistance and will continue to report TRISTAR's ongoing work for the estate.
+Through the appeals phase of the claims 2 process for the estate (i.e., as claimants submit appeals of the Receiver's claim determinations), 3 TRISTAR will evaluate the appeal submissions from claimants and make recommendations to the 4 Receiver regarding proposed resolutions of such appeals.
+The Receiver anticipates that it will continue 5 to utilize TRISTAR's assistance for claims matters, until all claims and appeals of the estate are 6 resolved.
+The Receiver will continue to evaluate the need for TRISTAR's assistance and will continue 7 to report TRISTAR's ongoing work for the estate.
+8

 The Claims Filing Deadline expired on May 31, 2021.
-There were one thousand four hundred five (1,405) timely POC submissions received.
-Of these timely-filed POCs, at least twenty-four (24) will not require a written Notice of Claim Determination to be sent by the SDR.3
+There were approximately one thousand four hundred five (1,405) timely POC submissions received.3

 The Receiver is evaluating the claims against the estate and mailing written Notices of Claim Determination to claimants - and these notices advise claimants of whether their claims are approved (in full or in part) or denied.
-Approximately one thousand two hundred sixteen (1,319) Notices of Claim Determination have been completed and mailed to the claimants to date.
+Approximately one thousand three hundred fifty-seven (1,357) Notices of Claim Determination have been completed and mailed to the claimants to date.
 The Receiver has posted a status update (i.e., advising that POCs are in the process of being evaluated) to the home page of the Spirit receivership web site.
-Approximately eighty-five (85) objections to the Receiver's claim determinations have been received to date.
-We are enclosing a report on the determination of the Receiver on each claim approved in whole or in part through August 15, 2024, as well as a report of each claim determination to which an objection has been filed4 pursuant to NRS 696B.330(6-8).
+Approximately eighty-seven (87) objections to the Receiver's claim determinations have been received to date.
+We are enclosing a report on the determination of the Receiver on each claim approved in whole or in part through February 14, 2025, as well as a report of each claim determination to which an objection has been filed4 pursuant to NRS 696B.330(6-8).
 A copy of the claims report, without the names of the claimants, is being submitted as Exhibit 1 to this report.5